Architecture of Bengal: Hindu and Jain

 Bengal was one of the last strongholds of Indian Buddhism in the medieval period, and Hindu temples before the Muslim conquest (starting in 1204) were relatively small.
-Most of the Hindu temples were built in Gupta era, Shashanka, Pala and Sena dynasty who ruled since 5th century until the conquest.
-However, most of temples are in ruins and relatively small.
+Most of the Hindu temples were built in Gupta era, Shashanka, Pala and Sena dynasty who ruled since the 5th century until the conquest.
+However, most of the temples are in ruins and relatively small.
 The Sena dynasty built the relatively modest Dhakeshwari Temple in Dhaka, although this has been greatly rebuilt, which is the national temple of Bangladesh now.
-The stone temple at Garui in Bardhaman district of West Bengal, was built in the14th century.
+The stone temple at Garui in Bardhaman district of West Bengal, was built in the 14th century.

 The term deula, deul or deoul is used for a style of Jain and Hindu temple architecture of Bengal, where the temple lacks the usual mandapa beside the main shrine, and the main unit consists only of the shrine and a deul above it.
 The type arose between the 6th and 10th centuries, and most examples are now ruins; it was revived in the 16th to 19th century.
 The later representatives of this style were generally smaller and included features influenced by Islamic architecture.

 Most temples surviving in reasonable condition date from about the 17th century onwards, after temple building revived; it had stopped after the Muslim conquest in the 13th century.
 The roofing style of Bengali Hindu temple architecture is unique and closely related to the paddy roofed traditional building style of rural Bengal.
 The "extensive improvisation within a local architectural idiom" which the temples exhibit is often ascribed to a local shortage of expert Brahmin priests to provide the rather rigid guidance as to correct forms that governed temple architecture elsewhere.
-In the same way the terracotta reliefs often depict secular subjects in a very lively fashion.
+In the same way, the terracotta reliefs often depict secular subjects in a very lively fashion.

 Roofing styles include the jor-bangla, do-chala, char-chala, at-chala, and ek-ratna.
 The do-chala type has only two hanging roof tips on each side of a roof divided in the middle by a ridge-line; in the rare char-chala type, the two roof halves are fused into one unit and have a dome-like shape; the double-storey at-chala type has eight roof corners.